 And 7 years later, Quora is now a social behemoth boasting an impressive 300 million unique visitors a month, up from just 80M in 2017.
 Quora today boasts over 400,000 different topics and a valuation of US$2 billion.

-Not only that, it’s thriving as a mobile masterpiece, with over 40% of traffic coming from mobile and tons of social sharing.
+Not only that, but it’s also thriving as a mobile masterpiece, with over 40% of traffic coming from mobile and tons of social sharing.

 How did Quora manage to grow so quickly despite having so many competitors?